Adroiti/docs-for-code-review-tools/checkstyle-JavadocTagContinuationIndentation.md

-Pattern: Check the indentation of the continuation lines in at-clauses
+Pattern: Incorrect indentation of continuation lines in at-clauses

 Issue: -